Udhna (Surat)–Brahmapur Amrit Bharat Express: Rakes

-It is the 12th Amrit Bharat Express train in which the locomotives were designed by Chittaranjan Locomotive Works (CLW) at Chittaranjan, West Bengal and the coaches were designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.
+It is the 12th Amrit Bharat Express train in which the locomotives were designed by Chittaranjan Locomotive Works (CLW) at Chittaranjan, West Bengal and the coaches were designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India initiative.

 Service

-The 19021/19022 Udhna (Surat) - Brahmapur Amrit Bharat Express currently operates Weekly, covering a distance of 1710 km in a travel time of 30hrs 15mins with average speed of 56 km/h.
+The 19021/19022 Udhna (Surat)–Brahmapur Amrit Bharat Express operating Daily, covering a distance of 1710 km in a travel time of 30hrs 15mins with average speed of 56 km/h.
 The Maximum Permissible Speed (MPS) is 130 km/h.